Skip to main content

 • In at least one subheading

-• 2–3 additional times throughout the body
+• Two to three additional times naturally throughout the body

 1.2 Use of Secondary Keywords